listar2000/listar2000.github.io/index.md

 nav_exclude: true
 ---

-I'm a researcher at the Universty of Chicago's Center for Data Science and Public Policy.
+I'm a post-doctoral researcher at the Universty of Chicago's Center for Data Science and Public Policy.

 I currently work in the domains of public health (childhood lead poisoning) and the environment (hazardous waste).